raphael-khan/Twitter-Bot/README.md

     The seach parameter can include a title or a user name.
 The searched post can then be set up to either liked automatically or retweeted.

-/// Narcisstic bot automated to searching Twiiter with a given search string paramter "python' search string and favoriting / liking them.
+/// The "narcisstic" twitter bot automated to searching Twiiter with a given search string paramter "python' search string and favoriting / liking them.
 In this case the bot was set up to like the 5 latest posts containing the string "python"

 ![image](https://user-images.githubusercontent.com/89990638/161448012-ed98d3f0-a0e8-45de-a269-38537c2d87ec.png)